aliqasemzadeh/easy-keplr-connect/README.md

-# Easy way to use Keplr Wallet
+# Use Laravel Mix for Keplr Wallet